roman1e2f5p8s/sui-local-net-demo/README.md

 # sui-local-net-demo
-[sui-local-net-demo](https://github.com/roman1e2f5p8s/sui-local-net-demo) demonstrates how to start a local [Sui](https://sui.io/) network on a physical machine.
+[sui-local-net-demo](https://github.com/roman1e2f5p8s/sui-local-net-demo) demonstrates how to start a local [Sui](https://sui.io/) network and run a Sui validator node using `sui genesis-ceremony` and `sui-node` on a local machine.

 This demo was tested using:
 - Rust: `rustc 1.76.0 (07dca489a 2024-02-04)`